niwilso/data-drift-monitor/projects/ExampleDataDriftProject/README.md

 | TARGET_END       | 2019-08-27           | End date of the target period in YYYY-MM-DD format.                                                                        |
 | TARGET_START     | 2019-08-01           | Start date of the target period in YYYY-MM-DD format.                                                                      |

-Once the pipeline is triggered in Azure DevOps, see the "Execute Data Drift Project (schema validation)" and "Execute Data Drift Project (distribution drift)" steps to click a link to the Databricks MLFlow job run page.
+Once the pipeline is triggered in Azure DevOps, see the "Execute Data Drift Project (schema validation)" and "Execute Data Drift Project (distribution drift)" steps to click a link to the Databricks MLflow job run page.
 On this run page, you can see what is being written to standard out / standard error.
 Note, the PyArrow error printed to standard error can be ignored as it does not affect any of the processes.
 At the top of the run page, you may see job status and run time.